Colorado State University: Professor Louis G. Carpenter

-One of the early notable professors was Louis George Carpenter (March 28, 1861 – September 12, 1935) who was happy to be called "Professor Carp."
+One of the early notable professors was Louis George Carpenter (March 28, 1861 – September 12, 1935), who was happy to be called "Professor Carp."
 He was a college professor and later the Dean of Engineering & Physics at Colorado State University formerly known as the Colorado Agricultural College.
-He was also an Engineer, Mathematician and an Irrigation and Consulting Engineer.
+He was also an engineer, mathematician, and irrigation and consulting engineer.

-Carpenter began teaching mathematics at Michigan State Agricultural College and did so from 1883 to 1888.
+Carpenter began teaching mathematics at Michigan State Agricultural College, and did so from 1883 to 1888.

 Carpenter was recruited by President Charles Ingersoll and accepted the chair of the Engineering & Physics Department of the then Colorado Agricultural College.
-It was there where he began the first organized and systematic college program for irrigation engineering.
+There, he began the first organized and systematic college program for irrigation engineering.
 Those completing such instruction were awarded a Bachelor of Science degree in Irrigation Engineering.
-In addition, Carpenter was a strong advocate to expand education opportunities to minorities and women.
+Carpenter was a strong advocate for expanding education opportunities to minorities and women.
 He helped promote and organize newly accredited degree programs despite opposition from those unwilling to change.

 Carpenter declined the Presidency of that college (later university) in 1891 and several times during his tenure.
 Despite difficulty to enact change, he was significant in being able to help transform the farm focused college into a university of higher learning.

-In 1889 he became the director of the Colorado Agricultural Experiment Station.
+In 1889, he became the director of the Colorado Agricultural Experiment Station.

 Carpenter was one of the foremost leading experts on irrigation systems.
-During his life he investigated irrigation systems not only in North America but also in Canada and Europe.
+He investigated irrigation systems not only in North America but also in Canada and Europe.
 This led to his engineering consulting and water law.
-He became Colorado's State Engineer which he held for several years while still teaching.
+He became Colorado's State Engineer, a post he held for several years while still teaching.

-In 1911, Carpenter left academics and established an engineering consulting firm in Denver, Colorado.
-This covered not only included Irrigation Engineering but consulting on hydraulic construction projects and the problems associated with such projects.
+In 1911, Carpenter left academics and established an engineering consulting firm in Denver.
+This covered not only included irrigation engineering, but also consulting on hydraulic construction projects and the problems associated with such projects.
 He did this traveling around Canada, the United States and Western Europe with his brother running the office until his retirement in 1922.
 He left many papers to the university and was given an honorary doctorate before his death in 1935.